TECH7Fox/sip-hass-card/README.md

 This is very much still work in progress, and these are the things i want to add in the near future.
  * Better CSS. **if you want to help, please do!**
  * GUI config
- * Option to set display name for buttons
  * Better errror logging
  * Mute function
  * Popup when called (via browser_mod)